 Have you received a letter, email, or postcard from someone offering to buy your property?
-This would be normal if your house is currently listed for sale, but if you have not put your house up for sale, this is considered an unsolicited offer.
+If you have not put your house up for sale, this is considered an unsolicited offer.

 An unsolicited offer is an offer made by an individual, investor, or We Buy Houses company to purchase a property from someone not actively seeking a buyer.
-This typically means someone has taken an interest in your home and feels they could profit off of it.
-Profiting off the sale doesn't have to explicitly mean money, but can be of value that is not monetary.
+These types of offers are more common in hot real estate markets.

 If you're considering an unsolicited offer to buy your property, the first step is to make sure you're getting a fair price.
 Talk to an experienced local realtor to see what your house is worth on the open market, then decide whether the offer is actually a good deal.

 There are many reasons why a buyer would choose to send an unsolicited offer.
 If the interested buyer is an investor, they might see your property as highly valuable to resale.
 Investors tend to look for low cost property or properties that appear distressed.
 This is because they can usually buy it for cheap, fix it, and then resell for a profit.

 If the unsolicited offer comes from a regular buyer, this might mean they've been looking for houses and haven’t had any luck.
 Desirable homes tend to get snatched up quickly in a hot market, leaving buyers back to square one.

 What ultimately leads buyers to put in unsolicited offers is not wanting to wait for good houses to hit the market.
 Not to mention, a growing number of homes sell in response to unsolicited home purchase offers.

 Understandably, it might seem like unsolicited offers are scams.
 The truth is that the majority of them are not scams.
 In fact, you might even walk away with a profit.
 But, it's important to identify a scam before deciding to make a deal.